PriyankaSDaida/Expenss_tracker/README.md

 ## 🏗 Architecture

-The application follows a component-based architecture using React's Context API for global state management.
+The application is built on a robust, component-driven architecture powered by React 19's Context API.
+We prioritize simplicity and performance, using a "provider pattern" to share state efficiently without prop drilling.

-### Data Flow
+### Data Flow Strategy

-1.  **Context Layer**: `ExpenseProvider` and `ThemeProvider` wrap the application, providing global access to transaction data and theme state.
-2.  **Custom Hooks**:
-    -   `useExpense()`: Accesses and modifies transaction data.
-    -   `useTheme()`: Toggles between Light and Dark modes.
-    -   `useLocalStorage()`: Handles data persistence to the browser.
-3.  **Components**: Functional components consume these hooks to display data (Dashboard) or trigger updates (TransactionForm).
+1.  **Global Trust Source**: The `ExpenseProvider` acts as the single source of truth, managing transaction history, calculating live balances, and handling data persistence via `localStorage`.
+2.  **Smart Hooks**: Custom hooks like `useExpense()` provide components with direct, type-safe access to global state.
+3.  **Persisted State**: The `useLocalStorage` hook ensures data survives browser refreshes by syncing state changes to the browser's storage.
+4.  **Utility Logic**: Complex operations, such as generating monthly PDF reports, are offloaded to dedicated utility functions (`pdfGenerator.ts`) to keep the UI lean and responsive.

 ### System Component Diagram